marioa/my-lesson/_episodes/01-introduction.md

 objectives:
 - "Proof of competence."
 - "Proof of existence."
-- "Ability to write a lesson.:
+- "Ability to write a lesson."
 keypoints:
 - "Templates do the work for you, you provide the content."
 ---